Alphonsus411/pCobra/README_en.md

 ## Tests and development

 Tests are located in the `src/tests/` folder and use pytest.
-You can run all tests with:
+First install the dependencies with `./scripts/install_dev.sh` and then run all tests with:

 ```bash
 PYTHONPATH=$PWD pytest